Genozip telemetry service

 The structure of a telemetry record is illustrated by the table below (one record per file compressed).
 This structure may continue to evolve over time as Genozip develops.

 The precise record sent to Genozip can be seen by using the genozip --telemetry=FILE.
-This causes the telemetry record to be dumped to telemetry.json in the current directory.
+This causes the telemetry record to be written to telemetry.json in the current directory.

 Data retention policy

-Telemetry logs may be retained indefinitely, or may be deleted if no longer needed, if required to do so by law or regulations, or if requested to do so by the user.
-To request deletion or to receive a copy of the records submitted under your license, please email support@genozip.com.
+Per our privacy policy, telemetry logs may be retained indefinitely, or may be deleted if no longer needed, if required to do so by law or regulations, or if requested to do so by the user.
+To request deletion or to receive a copy of your telemetry records retained by us, please email support@genozip.com.

 Questions? support@genozip.com